DannyFung97/randomized-breakout/README.md

 ### The catch is that every game is different.
 That includes the ball speed, the brick composition, and even the paddle's width.

 ### The game keeps track of your lives, current score, and high score throughout your games using Redux.
-Remember that you must complete the stage if you want your score to be saved as the high score!

 ### You may use the arrow keys or the mouse to play.